 4) You and your ex have been divorced for at least two years

 Filing a Restricted Application will allow Tom to receive a spousal benefit while his own retirement benefit earns Delayed Retirement Credits.
 This is a very powerful strategy.
 Do you want to supercharge this strategy?
 Tom is also eligible to file The Restricted Application effective six months ago, (May), receiving a lump sum check for SIX months of retroactive spousal benefits.
 WOW!!!!
-Tom better file the Restricted Application by the end of the month risk losing a month of spousal benefits.
+Tom better file the Restricted Application by the end of the month or risk losing a month of spousal benefits.

 Amount of Benefit off of Ex-Spouse – we will cover the calculation of spousal benefits, (current or divorced), in greater detail in another installment of Situational Social Security.
-For now, pleases understand that a spousal benefit is equal to 50% of the other spouse’s Full Retirement Age benefit, or Primary Insurance Amount, PIA.
+For now, please understand that a spousal benefit is equal to 50% of the other spouse’s Full Retirement Age benefit, or Primary Insurance Amount, PIA.
 For example, if my PIA is $2,000 then my ex-spouse is eligible for $1,000 at her Full Retirement Age.
 If she takes early, the spousal benefit will be reduced for age.
 Spousal benefits do not increase after Full Retirement Age.
 As indicated, I will discuss the spousal benefit calculation in greater detail in an additional installment of SSS.

 Additional strategies relating to ex-spouses will be discussed in the next installment of Situational Social Security.